VictorPozoFernandez/GAN-Neural-Network-BW/README.md

 Steps to follow:

-1. Download a small image database + a save of the trained model using WeTransfer: https://we.tl/t-zMZb6fe62c
+1. Download a small image database + a saved checkpoint of the trained model using WeTransfer: https://we.tl/t-PzCZl946uZ
 2. Extract the folders from the .rar file and save them in "My Unit" folder in Google Drive
 3. Open the .ipynb extension in Google Colab.
 4. Syncronise Google Colab with Google Drive.
 The code will call the images stored in google drive both for training and testing the model, as well as a checkpoint of a model already trained.